How It Works

 Being pregnant is a magical experience, but let's be honest, it can also be very uncomfortable.
-Our mission is to help alleviate pregnancy pain to help make you more comfortable.
-Below you can read more about some of the most common pregnancy pains that the Jill & Joey Maternity Belt was designed to help with.
+Our mission is to help alleviate pregnancy pain with our belly band to help make you more comfortable.
+Below you can read more about some of the most common pregnancy pains that the Jill & Joey maternity belt was designed to help with.
 Our pregnancy belt can help support your uterus if worn lower on the abdomen, which can help lift the baby off your pelvis.

 Round ligament pain

 These are growing pains around your middle as your uterus expands and are often sudden and sharp.
 Many women start having this pain from about 14 weeks into their pregnancy, but it can occur at any time from the second trimester onwards.
 The pain often gets worse when you move, like when you're walking, exercising, changing positions, or even when you sneeze, cough or laugh.

 Symphysis Pubis Dysfunction (SPD) or Pelvic Girdle Pain (PGP)